MAIF/otoroshi/ROADMAP.md

 after releasing 1.5.0 we plan to make a new release immediately with version number 16.0.0 as previous minor version where actually major ones.

-Then, as we release a new version every month (actually every 4 to 8 weeks), we will increment the major version for each release.
+Then, as we release a new version every month (actually every 4 to 8 weeks), we will increment the major version for each release (16.0.0, 17.0.0, etc).

+Another strategy could be to do the same with minor version number and keep major version for breaking changes (1.6.x, 1.7.x, etc)

 ## authentication and security